5 Major Mistakes to Avoid in Your Content Creation Contract (If You Are a Content Creator)

 Are you giving someone existing photo or video content?
 Then you need the Media Release Agreement, which you can get here!

-If you are a creator that gets paid to promote products for brands on your platform, like an influencer or YouTuber, you need to get the Brand Sponsorship agreement here!
+If you are a creator who gets paid to promote products for brands on your platform, like an influencer or YouTuber, you need to get the Brand Sponsorship agreement here!